sainclersilva/ifood/README.md

 ### 9. Running the Project

-a.
-To start the project and access the notebook via the Jupyter interface, run the following command in PyCharm's integrated terminal:
+- **To start the project and access the notebook via the Jupyter interface, run the following command in PyCharm's integrated terminal:

 `
 jupyter notebook
 `

-b.
-Access the link generated after running the command.
+- **Access the link generated after running the command.
-c.
-Then open the file feast_step.ipynb (http://localhost:8888/notebooks/feast_step.ipynb).
+- **Then open the file feast_step.ipynb (http://localhost:8888/notebooks/feast_step.ipynb).
-d.
-Now, just execute each command in the notebook to see the results.
+- **Now, just execute each command in the notebook to see the results.

 ### 10. Running the API - FastAPI and Swagger Documentation

-a.
-Run the following command in PyCharm's integrated terminal (make sure you are in the <api> directory of the project, where the API's main.py file is located):
+- **Run the following command in PyCharm's integrated terminal (make sure you are in the <api> directory of the project, where the API's main.py file is located):

 `
 uvicorn main:app --reload --port 8080
 `

-b.
-Access the Swagger API documentation in the browser at: http://127.0.0.1:8080/docs
+- **Access the Swagger API documentation in the browser at: http://127.0.0.1:8080/docs
-c.
-You can interact with the API through the interface at the previous link.
+- **You can interact with the API through the interface at the previous link.

 -----------------------------------------------------------------------